neuscib/data-analytics-power-bi-report580/README.md

 The **Customer Detail** page provides a comprehensive overview of the top customers, including detailed insights into their revenue trends, product preferences, and purchasing behavior.
 The drill-through feature enhances user interaction and allows deeper analysis of specific customer data.

-## Milestone 6: Added Visuals and Configurations
+## Milestone 6: Create an Executive Summary Page

 In this stage of the project, several enhancements were made to the **Executive Summary** page, including new key visualizations and KPIs for better quarterly performance analysis.